dfsp-spirit/brainloc/README.md

 ## Installation

-It's still rather early, but if you want to try the current version, run the following commands from an `R` session:
+Run the following commands from an `R` session:

 ```R
 options(repos = c(